FennStatistics/CAMtools_documentation/docs/CAM-App.md

 #### Create wordlist
 ---

+**Central aim**:
-Create a wordlist with summary statistics for every concept (mean / SD valence, mean / SD degree).
+Create a wordlist with summary statistics for each concept (mean / SD valence, mean / SD degree).

+**How to use it**:

+* Click on top "word outputs" -> "by words overall" -> "> get wordlist", choose your seetings and click on "create wordlist"
+    * the following settings can be considered: select the ordering of the word list, if words should be split by given valence and if comments should be visible for your raters

 <br>
-**Internal the following R function is applied**:
+**Internally the following R function is applied**:

 ```r
 create_wordlist(dat_nodes = CAMfiles[[1]],